 Supporting documentation for registration fees for conferences, meetings, etc. should include a receipt from the conference sponsor with the full name of the conference, dates of the conference and name of attendee, along with proof of payment.
-The traveler must be presenting results of research or the conference must be directly related to the award being charged.
-If optional meals are purchased please be aware that they are part of the meal expense for that day.
+If optional meals are purchased, please be aware that they are part of the meal expense for that day.
+If a membership was purchased along with the conference registration, include a Membership Form (or the level detail captured by the form) with the Expense Report.